 We retain your account information for as long as your account is active.
 We also retain your information, if required, as long necessary to comply with any legal obligations, to resolve disputes, to enforce our agreements, and to continue to develop and improve our services.
 Where we retain information for service improvement and development, it will be anonymized and used to uncover collective insights about the use of our services, not to specifically analyze personal characteristics about you.

-If the services are made available to you through an organization (e.g., your employer), we retain your information as long as required by your employer under our agreement with your employer as required by the administrator of your account.
+If the services are made available to you through an organization (e.g., your employer), we are the processor for that personal data.
+The retention period for this data is decided upon by the employer.
 If your account is deactivated, the information that you have given to your employer will remain (please see the employer’s Fair Processing Notice).

 You have rights in respect of our processing of your personal data which are: